microPIECE-team/microPIECE/CONTRIBUTING.md

 When filing an issue, make sure to answer those questions:

-1. What version of Perl and chloroExtractor are you using?
+1. What version of Perl and microPIECE are you using?
 2. What operating system are you using?
 3. What did you do?
 4. What did you expect to see?